 - Can you withhold information?

 You may access our website without providing any personal data.
-The only data we collect is through cookies (they can be deleted by yourself) and through the contact form on our contact page.
+The only data we collect is through cookies (they can be deleted by you) and through the contact form on our contact page.

 - How you can access your data